Adinkra-Ideas/Noma-Phonebook/README.md

 A non-GUI Phonebook Program written in CPP.

 ## What?
-`Noma Phonebook` is a CPP code I wrote solely for Practical Purposes.
+`Noma Phonebook` is a Program I built in CPP solely for Practical Purposes.

 The goal was to practice adherence to the current Inductry Rules and Guidelines for the use of C++17 in critical systems.